Code-Institute-Submissions/kuua/README.md

 ## Deployment

 I used Visual Studio Code to write all the code.
-My website is deployed on Github Pages - https://fabibrachetta.github.io/kuua-ms1/
+My website is deployed on Github Pages - To visit, click [Here](https://fabibrachetta.github.io/kuua-ms1/)

 In order to do this i followed the below steps: